rupinas/LAPINE/docs/installation.rst

 Detailed documnetation about ``BioNEV`` is available at https://github.com/xiangyue9607/BioNEV.

-Install LAPINE
+Acquire LAPINE
 --------------

-You can install LAPINE by using git from our github repository at https://github.com/rupinas/LAPINE.
+You can acquire source code of LAPINE by using git from our github repository at https://github.com/rupinas/LAPINE.

-you can easily install by ``git`` command.
+you can easily clone by ``git`` command.
+No other installation process is required.

 .. code-block::